thestormforge/optimize-controller/docs/redskyctl/redskyctl_generate_secret.md

 ```
       --client-name string   Client name to use for registration.
+      --helm-values          Generate a Helm values file instead of a secret.
   -h, --help                 help for secret
   -o, --output format        Output format.
 One of: json|yaml (default "yaml")
 ```